How We Grow Our Berries

 At Driscoll’s, we want to deliver your berries to you fresh and ready to eat.
 Berries are a delicate fruit and are vulnerable to field heat.
 We build state-of-the-art cooler facilities near all of our farming regions, to get the berries in from the field and chilled to the perfect temperature as quickly as possible.

-Each morning, our independent farmers pick up their clamshell containers at the cooler, hand-pick the berries in the field and return them to a nearby Driscoll’s cooler that same afternoon.Inspected for Quality
+Each morning, our independent farmers pick up their clamshell containers at the cooler, hand-pick the berries in the field and return them to a nearby Driscoll’s cooler within hours.Inspected for Quality

 The berries are then tagged, inspected for quality and immediately placed into refrigeration tunnels to bring them to optimal storage temperature.Brought to Optimal Temperature